 Is there an office on campus that can help me with mock interviews?

 We encourage students to work with the FIU Career and Talent Development.
 Some student organizations will set up mock interviews as well.
 Follow PreHealthFIU on social media for events from our office.

 - International, Post-Baccalaureate and Transfer Students

-Visit Pre-Health Resources for information about pre-health studies at FIU as an international student, post-baccalaureate student or transfer student.
+Visit Pre-Health Resources for information about pre-health studies at FIU as an international student, post-baccalaureate student.